Natsume324/KirinBootstrapper/README.md

 # KirinBootstrapper
 ![GPL-3.0](https://img.shields.io/github/license/mashed-potatoes/Potato.ImageFlasher.svg)

-A program is used to send images to the usbdownloadmode of the Kirin device
+A program is used to send images file to the USB Download Mode of the Kirin device

 Based on project — [Potato.ImageFlasher](https://github.com/mashed-potatoes/Potato.ImageFlasher).